Medically reviewed by Amy Gorin, MS, RDN

 - 95 ounces (women) or 115 ounces (men) per day: Australian National Health and Medical Research Council recommendation

-A version of this article was previously published on WeightWatchers.com.
+This blog post was updated in June 2020.
+A version of this content was previously published on WeightWatchers.com.

 Find this post helpful?
 At no additional cost to you, support the maintenance of running this site by using my Amazon affiliate links to shop.
 Thank you!